Who Knew There Were So Many Uses For Coffee Filters?

-This is one of my favorite coffee filter tips—use one as a makeshift dryer sheet!
-Dampen a coffee filter with a bit of white vinegar, and add a few drops of your favorite essential oil.
+This is one of my favorite coffee filter uses—use one as a makeshift dryer sheet!
+Dampen a coffee filter with a bit of white vinegar and add a few drops of your favorite essential oil.
 (I like to use lavender!)
 Toss the “dryer sheet” into the dryer with your clothes, and they’ll come out free of static and smelling fresh and clean!

 A coffee filter can be used as a disposable bowl when you’re feeling snack-y.
 Use one to divvy up popcorn, chips, pretzels, and more!

 Wrap celery stalks in a coffee filter, then place the wrapped stalks in a plastic storage bag.
-Store the celery in your fridge, and the coffee filter will help absorb excess moisture and keep your celery crisp for longer.
+Store the celery in your fridge, and the coffee filter will help absorb excess moisture and keep your celery crisp.

 Use a coffee filter to sprout seeds and get a jump start on your spring planting!
 Dampen a coffee filter with water, then place a few seeds inside.
 Fold the filter up and place it into a ziplock bag.
 Place the bag somewhere warm, and in a few days your little seeds will be sprouting like crazy!

-Keep a stack of coffee filters in your car’s glove box.
-They’re really handy for keeping dust off of your console and dashboard!
-You can also use them as napkins in a pinch, or to clean up spills.
-And the next time you check your oil, you can use one to wipe off the dipstick!
+Keep a stack of coffee filters in your car’s glove box and use them to dust your console and dashboard.
+You can also use them as napkins or to sop up spills in a pinch.
+And the next time you check your oil, you can wipe off the dipstick on a coffee filter.

 Keep in mind that for some of these uses, the filter can be re-used again and again!
 They’re a lot tougher and more versatile than you might think!